jkseppan/htexpr/docs/usage.rst

     import dash_table
     import htexpr

-When building your dash app, instead of instantiating objects like ``html.Div`` you can now write HTML in a string that is compiled and evaluated by htexpr::
+When building your Dash app, instead of instantiating objects like ``html.Div`` you can now write HTML in a string that is compiled and evaluated by htexpr::